redemptive/telepath-api/README.md

 This is the api for my workplace productivity project in nodejs 10.

-TDD all the way with test cases to think of every eventuality I can think of.
+TDD all the way with test cases for eventuality I can think of.

 This is a nodejs project using express.
 Full test cases written with mocha and chai.